 By Ashrafuddin Pirzada

-A detailed document shared with The News on Wednesday said that a total of 160 violent incidents including106 terrorism attacks and 54 counter-terrorism incidents were recorded during the year of 2019.
+A detailed document shared with the Fata voice news agency on Wednesday said that a total of 160 violent incidents including106 terrorism attacks and 54 counter-terrorism incidents were recorded during the year 2019.
 It said that 264 including127 terrorism and 137 counter-terrorism incidents happened in 2018.

-The research report showed that a decline of 16 percent in terrorism incidents while 82 percent in counter-terrorism incidents in 2019 witnessed in 2019.
+The research report showed a decline of 16 per cent in terrorism incidents while 82 per cent in counter-terrorism incidents in 2019 witnessed in 2019.

 It further said that a total of 54 terrorist attacks were carried out on the security forces while in 48 attacks civilians were targeted.
 Four terrorist attacks targeted members of a civil militia or Amn Lashkar.

-The FRC report said that 171 persons were killed while 110 others suffered injuries in violent incidents of both terrorist and anti-terrorists incidents in Tribal districts and Khyber Pakhtunkhwa.
+The FRC report said that 171 persons were killed while 110 others suffered injuries in violent incidents of both terrorist and anti-terrorist incidents in Tribal districts and Khyber Pakhtunkhwa.

-The report said 54 security forces personnel were killed while 107 others Injured in 2019.
-It claimed a reduction of 24 percent of attacks compared to the last year.
+The report said 54 security forces personnel were killed while 107 others were Injured in 2019.
+It claimed a reduction of 24 per cent in attacks compared to the last year.

-Comparatively, a 12 percent increase in the security forces casualties was observed in the reporting year as compared to 2018.
-Civilians stood at second with 87 casualties including 35 killed and 52 injured.
+Comparatively, a 12 per cent increase in the security forces casualties was observed in the reporting year as compared to 2018.
+Civilians stood second with 87 casualties including 35 killed and 52 injured.

-As compared to the previous year a significant decline of 55 percent was observed in civilian casualties in the reporting year.
-Eight casualties of Amn Lashkar personnel in which six were killed and two injured were also recorded during the year 2019.
+As compared to the previous year a significant decline of 55 per cent was observed in civilian casualties in the reporting year.
+Eight casualties of Amn Lashkar personnel of which six were killed and two were injured were also recorded during the year 2019.